 Its so easy to get caught up in what's going on around us.
 Letting our circumstances and situations dictate our emotions, our attitudes, what we do and what we say.
 How quickly we forget about ALL the things that God has already done in our lives.
 What He has already brought us through.
 And the fact that He promises to continue to bless us.

-Each of us certainly has a story to tell.
+Each of us has our own personal testimony.
+A story to tell.
 And no two stories are exactly the same.

 I’m the eldest of two daughters born to a young couple in Richmond, VA.
 Mom would always take us to church, while dad stayed home.
 I remember I never even liked going to church.
 Something about how people behaved so proper and “holy” inside the building and so rude and mean outside the building.

 Eventually, I learned to fake sick so I could stay home with dad too.
 Then dad eventually ended up in jail and was released on house arrest some time later.